Magnushammer: A Transformer-Based Approach to Premise Selection: Related work

-There are multiple lines of work considering datasets based on formal theorem proving, such as theorem proving benchmarks for Isabelle, Lean, and other environments \citep{zheng2021minif2f, azerbayev2022proofnet}.
+There are multiple lines of work considering datasets based on formal theorem proving.
+These include benchmarks like ProofNet~\citep{azerbayev2022proofnet} for Lean, and miniF2F~\citep{zheng2021minif2f} that supports multiple ITPs.
 These datasets only focus on evaluation, not providing data for training the models.
 Another line of research focuses on benchmarking machine learning models' reasoning capabilities while also providing training data \citep{bansal2019holist, li2020isarstep, han2021proof}.
-Existing public datasets for premise selection include the ones introduced in \citep{piotrowski2020stateful, goertzel2022isabelle}.
-In comparison to these works, we publish the data in textual format, as seen in Isabelle, instead of translated, structured formats such as \textit{Thousands of Problems for Theorem Provers} \citep{tptp}.
-On top of that, we contribute additional proofs generated with Sledgehammer, which increase both the size and the diversity of the data.
+Existing public datasets for premise selection include the ones introduced in \citep{alama,piotrowski2020stateful}.
+In comparison to these works, we publish the data in high-level, textual format, as seen in Isabelle, instead of low-level, structured languages such as TPTP \citep{tptp}.

+There exists a rich body of work developing complex hammers systems for different proof assistants \citep{Paulson2012ThreeYO, holyhammer, hol4hammer, coqhammer}.
+Unlike the traditional hammers, our method does not depend on external ATPs and requires little domain-specific knowledge.